Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Atomized Features Extraction by BAE

 \section{Atomized Features Extraction by BAE}

-Given that our entropy constraint promotes sparsity and decorrelation of hidden activations $h_1$, the linear decomposition from $h_0$ to $h_1$ can disentangle atomized features in LLM hidden states~\citep{elhage2022toymodelsof, nni2024mathematical}.
-To evaluate such disentanglement, in this section, we assign human-interpretable semantics to each channel of $h_1$ and assess their consistency across inputs, using an improved automatic interpretation method under the LLM-as-a-judge framework~\citep{gu2024survey}.
+Given that our entropy constraint promotes sparsity and decorrelation of $h_B$, the linear decomposition from $h_0$ to $h_B$ can disentangle atomized features in LLM hidden states~\citep{elhage2022toymodelsof, nni2024mathematical}.
+To evaluate such disentanglement, in this section, we assign human-interpretable semantics to each channel of $h_B$ and assess their consistency across inputs, using an improved automatic interpretation method under the LLM-as-a-judge framework~\citep{gu2024survey}.
+Also, we utilize BAE to extract steering vectors~\cite{hendel-etal-2023-context, sae_taskvectors} from ICL inputs and inject such steering vectors into 0-shot inputs to evaluate the effectiveness against SAE variants.